 A regular guest at the world’s leading opera houses, Altinoglu appears at Metropolitan Opera New York, Royal Opera House London Covent Garden, the Teatro Colón Buenos Aires, Wiener Staatsoper, Opernhaus Zürich, Deutsche Oper Berlin, Staatsoper Unter den Linden, the Bayerische Staatsoper München and all three opera houses in Paris.
 He has also appeared at the festivals in Bayreuth, Salzburg, Orange and Aix-en-Provence.

 Alongside his conducting, Altinoglu maintains a strong affinity and command over the Lied repertoire.
 Regularly accompanying mezzo-soprano Nora Gubisch, their most recent recording for Naïve includes folk songs by de Falla, Obradors, Granados, Berio and Brahms.
 Other recordings together have included a disc of songs by Henri Duparc (Cascavelle) and Maurice Ravel (Naïve).
 Altinoglu recorded arias with Piotr Beczala for Deutsche Grammophon.
 Past releases include Lalo’s Fiesque with the Orchestre National de Montpellier and Roberto Alagna (DG) and Liszt’s Piano Concertos with the Rundfunk-Sinfonieorchester Berlin (PentaTone).
 DVD recordings include Honegger’s Jeanne d’Arc au bûcher (Accord) in 2007 and a recording of Wagner’s Der fliegende Ho lländer (DG) in 2015.

-Alain Altinoglu studied at the Conservatoire National Supérieur de Musique de Paris, where he also taught as professor of the vocal ensemble class for ten years.
+Born in Paris, Alain Altinoglu studied at the Conservatoire National Supérieur de Musique de Paris where he now teaches the conducting class.